arbergmann/arbergmann/README.md

 ### Hi there 👋

 I'm Allie.
-I am a self-motivated and results-oriented recent data science graduate with 5 years of data analytics experience in the business development and business intelligence space.
+I am a self-motivated and results-oriented recent data scientist with 6 years of data science and data analytics experience in the algorithmic trading, business development, and business intelligence space.
 I have experience with large data sets and developing data-driven insights for early-stage fintech and Fortune 500 companies.

 - 🔭 I’m currently working on automated Python trading applications with an emphasis on US equities and cryptocurrencies.
 - 🌱 Graduate of the University of Michigan's Applied Data Science program, completing my work on a Capstone project focused on equity price predictions leveraging linear and non-linear machine learning models and neural networks.
 Additionally, I have an MBA from the University of Missouri with a concentration in Finance.